- Getting the source code

 Installing an IRC daemon

 It is highly suggested that you install an IRC daemon, since many networks will ban you if you reconnect too often.
-Any IRC compatible server will work, but ircd is a good alternative:
+Any IRC compatible server will work, but ergo is a modern and very simple IRC server to install.

 Please ask in #convos on irc.libera.chat:6697 if you want to use the demo IRC server instead of installing your own.